Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 • Tropical scenery, including limestone islands.

-• Snorkelling and diving with sea creatures such as sea turtles, rainbow fish and reef sharks.
+• Snorkelling and diving with sea turtles, rainbow fish and reef sharks.

 • Delicious seafood lunches and fresh fruit.